silverstripe/cwp/docs/en/01_Working_with_projects/08_Upgrading.md

 	composer update

 This will make sure you get the latest stable module versions.
-You also need to make sure all the external modules have been added to your `.gitignore` file to prevent them from being inadvertently commited.
+You also need to make sure all the external modules have been added to your `.gitignore` file to prevent them from being inadvertently committed.
 Just add the module names at the end of the file:

 	...